-Just what is denial of service attack and why should you care?
+Just what is a denial of service attack, and why should you care?

 The two modes of DoS attack

 Below is a list of some basic protection mechanisms against such kinds of attacks.
-Much work however, should be done by the network administrators to ensure their effect.
+However, the network administrators should do much work to ensure their effectiveness.
 Further research is also necessary, coupled with awareness.

 Fixing Host Vulnerabilities Some DDoS attacks target a software bug or an error in protocol or application design to deny service.
 Thus, the first step in maintaining network hygiene is keeping software packages patched and up to date.
 In addition, applications can also be run in a contained environment and closely observed to detect anomalous behaviour or excess resource consumption.
 Even when all software patches are applied as soon as they are available, it is impossible to guarantee the absence of bugs in software.

 Filtering Dangerous Packets.
-Most vulnerability attacks send specifically crafted packets to exploit a vulnerability on the target.
-Defences against such attacks at least require inspection of packet headers, and often even deeper into the data portion of packets, in order to recognize the malicious traffic.
+Most vulnerability attacks send specifically crafted packets to exploit a vulnerability in the target.
+Defences against such attacks at least require inspection of packet headers and often even digging deeper into the data portion of packets to recognize the malicious traffic.
 However, data inspection cannot be done with most firewalls and routers.
 At the same time, filtering requires the use of an inline device.
 When there are features of packets that can be recognized with these devices, there are often reasons against such use.
-For example, a lot of rapid changes to firewall rules and router ACLs is often frowned upon for stability reasons (e.g., what if an accident leaves your firewall wide open?)
-Some types of Intrusion Prevention Systems (IPS), which act like an IDS in recognition of packets by signature and then filter or alter them in transit, could be used, but may be problematic and/or costly on very high bandwidth networks.
+For example, a lot of rapid changes to firewall rules and router ACLs are often frowned upon for stability reasons (e.g., what if an accident leaves your firewall wide open?)
+Some types of Intrusion Prevention Systems (IPS), which act like an IDS in recognition of packets by signature and then filter or alter them in transit, could be used but may be problematic and/or costly on very high bandwidth networks.

-Source validation approaches verify the user's identity prior to granting his service request.
+Source validation approaches verify the user's identity before granting his service request.
 In some cases, these approaches are intended merely to combat IP spoofing.
 While the attacker can still exhaust the server's resources by deploying a huge number of agents, this form of source validation prevents him from using IP spoofing, thus simplifying DDoS defence.
-More ambitious source validation approaches seek to ensure that a human user (rather than DDoS agent software) is at the other end of a network connection, typically by performing so-called Reverse Turing tests.
+More ambitious source validation approaches to ensure that a human user (rather than DDoS agent software) is at the other end of a network connection, typically by performing reverse Turing tests.
 Administrators should consider this.

 Proof of work

-Some protocols are asymmetric—they consume more resources on the server side than on the side of the client.
+Some protocols are asymmetric—they consume more resources on the server than on the client's side.
 Those protocols can be misused for denial of service.
 The attacker generates many service requests and ties up the server's resources.
 If the protocol is such that the resources are released after a certain time, the attacker simply repeats the attack to keep the server's resources constantly occupied.
-One approach to protect against attacks on such asymmetric protocols is to redesign the protocols to delay commitment of the server's resources.
-The protocol is balanced by introducing another asymmetric step, this time in the server's favor, before committing the server's resources.
-The server requires a proof of work from the client.
+One approach to protect against attacks on such asymmetric protocols is redesigning the protocols to delay the commitment of the server's resources.
+The protocol is balanced by introducing another asymmetric step, this time in the server's favour, before committing the server's resources.
+The server requires proof of work from the client.

 Resource allocation.
-Denial of service is essentially based on one or more attack machines seizing an unfair share of the resources of the target.
+Denial of service is essentially based on one or more attack machines seizing an unfair share of the target's resources.
 One class of DDoS protection approaches based on resource allocation (or fair resource sharing) approaches seeks to prevent DoS attacks by assigning a fair share of resources to each client.
-Since the attacker needs to steal resources from the legitimate users to deny service, resource allocation defeats this goal.
+Since the attacker needs to steal resources from legitimate users to deny service, resource allocation defeats this goal.